Experienced Immigration Attorneys Serving Cleveland and the Entire United States

-The umbrella of the U.S. immigration law covers a huge number of different types of legal work.
+The umbrella of the U.S. immigration law covers a huge number of different types of cases.
 There are simply too many to list on this website.
-We’ve selected a few and listed them below.
-That said, please give us a call at 216-970-7102.
-Hammond Law Group has hundreds of years of combined experience in immigration law.
+We’ve selected a half dozen of common situations and listed them below.
+Please give us a call at 216-970-7102 as Hammond Law Group has hundreds of years of combined experience in immigration law.
 One of our attorneys has likely run across your issue or one similar.

-This is an extremely short list.
-Please call us with any questions about U.S. immigration law.
+This is an extremely short list because immigration covers so many different types of cases.
+Please email or call Hammond Law Group with any questions about the above or other facets of U.S. immigration law.
 Our number is 216-970-7102.